qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 WCG sites detected with methylation - This represents the natural state of endogenous methylation.
 This approach enables simultaneous detection of chromatin openness and endogenous methylation levels.

+### **The scCOOL-seq Protocol Key Steps**

+- **In vitro Methylation**
+  This step methylates all the cytosines in the genome, allowing differentiation between endogenous methylation (which will be protected) and open chromatin (which will be methylated).

+- **Bisulfite Conversion**
+  This converts unmethylated cytosines to uracils, while leaving methylated cytosines unchanged.

+- **Amplification with P5-N6-oligo1**
+  This adds the P5 adapter sequence needed for Illumina sequencing to the molecules.
+The N6 random sequence helps maintain library complexity.
+This initial amplification is done with linear amplification to maintain the integrity of the molecules.

+- **Second Strand Synthesis with P7-N6-oligo2**
+  This converts the molecules to double-stranded DNA and adds the P7 adapter sequence.

+- **PCR Amplification**
+  This does a standard PCR amplification of the library using primers complementary to the P5 and P7 adapter sequences to generate sufficient material for sequencing.

+### **Why Only One Primer in the First Amplification Round**

+- The first round of amplification using only one primer, such as scBS-seq-P5-N6-oligo1, is feasible in some special PCR applications.
+This strategy is commonly used for specific types of sequence amplification, known as Single Primer Amplification (SPA).
+In this case, the PCR process is different from traditional double-primer PCR.
+Here is a brief explanation of its working principle:

+  - **Template Specificity**: In single primer amplification, the primer is designed to specifically bind to one end of the target DNA.
+This usually involves specific sequence design, enabling the primer to effectively bind with DNA treated with bisulfite.

+  - **Amplification Mechanism**: Single primer PCR only synthesizes one strand in the first cycle.
+In subsequent cycles, the newly synthesized DNA strand itself serves as the template, while the original template strand is no longer involved in amplification.
+This method produces single-stranded DNA (ssDNA), not double-stranded DNA (dsDNA) as in traditional PCR.

+### **Amplification Target Areas in the First Step**

+- The template for the first step of linear amplification in scCOOL-seq is DNA that has undergone bisulfite treatment.

+- Bisulfite treatment converts unmethylated cytosines to uracils, while methylated cytosines remain unchanged.

+- Therefore, on the template DNA, only the originally methylated-protected cytosines remain as normal C, while most of the other cytosines are converted to U.

+- During linear amplification, P5-N6-oligo1 as a primer hybridizes with the template.
+It can only form stable base pairing with C bases on the template.

+- It cannot form stable pairing with U. Therefore, P5-N6-oligo1 actually can only hybridize with regions on the template that were originally methylated.

+- These methylation-protected areas include:

+  - Endogenously methylated regions
+  - Regions methylated by the M.CviPI methyltransferase enzyme that has no base preference (i.e., open chromatin regions)

+- Therefore, the main areas amplified by linear amplification are these two areas, not the entire genome.

+### **Differentiating Open Chromatin and Endogenous Methylation**

+- **Open Chromatin Areas**:
+  These areas are targeted for methylation by M.CviPI enzyme prior to bisulfite treatment.
+M.CviPI is a methyltransferase enzyme that specifically recognizes GCH sequences (where H represents A, C, or T) and adds a methyl group to cytosine.
+Since bisulfite treatment does not change methylated cytosines, these methylated GCH sequences remain unchanged after treatment and can be detected by subsequent sequencing.

+- **Endogenous Methylation Areas**:
+  These areas are naturally occurring methylation regions, typically in CpG islands (WCG sequences, where W represents A or T).
+In bisulfite treatment, unmethylated cytosines are converted to uracils (including areas methylated artificially in the previous step), while methylated cytosines remain unchanged.
+Therefore, after treatment, methylated CpG islands can be identified through the preserved WCG sequences.

 ## scNMT-seq (single-cell nucleosome, methylation and transcription sequencing)

 The main process of scNMT-seq can be summarized as follows: